mjnegrillo/Anth-Digital-Story-/narrativeDraft.md

 I step back and notice that something is missing.
 I build a leaf path so that others can follow it and find the entrance to a whole new world.
 At the bottom of most tree trunks, usually between the thick roots, are doors to real fairy homes beneath the Earth.
 Here, fairies live in a complex society, invisible to most adults.
 When you're a kid, it's easy to see.

 It makes perfect sense as a child to explain these seasonal changes via magic; there are no such things as atmospheric science and astronomy.
 Qualitative observations outweigh quantitative observations.
 Stories and play construct a world view that peels away physical layers of nature and reveal its underlying form.
-Pebbles lives in a world where roots dangle from the domed ceiling - the underworld - whereas we live in one where the sun and the moon travel across the sky, taking turns as our world rotates endlessy around the sun.
+Pebbles lives in a world where roots dangle from the domed ceiling - the underworld - whereas we live in one where the sun and moon travel across the sky, taking turns as our world rotates endlessy around the sun.